Fletcher Cox: Early life

 Cox attended Yazoo City High School in Yazoo City, Mississippi.
-He play4r football, basketball, and was on the track and field team.
+He played football, basketball, and was on the track and field team.
 He competed in the high jump and in the relays.
 At the 2009 Division 3-4A Meet, he placed eighth in the high jump event, with a leap of 1.74 meters.
 In relays, he had personal best times of 44.32 seconds in the 4 × 100m relay and 1:32.63 minutes in the 4 × 200m relay.
 He was credited with a 4.47 time in the 40-yard dash, and benched 300 lb.
 As a senior, he had 104 tackles including 10 quarterback sacks.
 He also had an interception and a fumble recovery.
 He was selected to play in the Mississippi-Alabama High School All-Star game.

 Regarded as a four-star recruit by Rivals.com, Cox was rated as being the fifth-best weak side defensive end in the country, the second-best prospect in Mississippi, and the 17th-best defensive end prospect in the country by Scout.com.
 He chose to attend Mississippi State over scholarship offers from LSU, Alabama, Auburn, and Ole Miss.